updated

 Cultural exchange and learning opportunities

-Travelers will learn about the early stages of homesteading.
+Workawayers will learn about many stages of homesteading.

 Ideally, the lifestyle and the tasks themselves will be learning experiences.
-They are for me, I'm only mildly experienced in most of what is going on here.
-That said, I seem to have enough knowledge to teach everyone that shows up, so that's good.
+They are for me, I'm mildly experienced in most of what is going on here.
+TI seem to have enough knowledge to be able to teach everyone that shows up, so that's good.

 I like to go to farmers markets, and this is a good opportunity to learn about the local culture.
 (It's an awesome community here!)